 (Photo: Michelin Guide)

 If you’ll be able to handle a 40-dish menu, block your calendar for an evening at Window on the Park.
-There’s a plethora of options to be discovered, ranging from Malay and Arabic to Western cuisines.
-For local flavours, try out their grilled chicken satay served with peanut sauce and the lip-smacking beef rendang which is said to be one of the highlights.
+There’s a plethora of options to be discovered, ranging from Malay and Indian to Western cuisines.
+For local flavours, try out their seafood hor fun and the lip-smacking Lamb Chop Rendang Kerisik Sauce which is said to be one of the highlights.

-Then, go ahead and satiate yourself with the roasted lamb with a side of decadent black pepper sauce that’s sure to cosy up to your tongue.
-End the evening with the pengat pisang with bean soup and their fluffy pandan chiffon cake.
-This one’s going to leave you with a bellyful, so do wear something loose and comfortable.
+Then, go ahead and satiate yourself with the salmon with a side of creamy salted egg sauce that’s sure to cosy up to your tongue.
+End the evening with the pengat pisang with sago and their fluffy swiss roll.
+This one’s going to leave you with a bellyful, so do wear something loose and comfortable. 😜

 10 • The Halia